CAPSTONE-2025/Group_03/README.md

 2. Create a new branch for your feature:
    ```bash
    git checkout -b feature-name

 3. Commit your changes:
    ```bash
-    git commit -m "Add your commit message here" 4.Push the branch and create a pull request:
+   git commit -m "Add your commit message here"

+4. Push the branch and create a pull request:
    ```bash
    git push origin feature-name